RizaShaik/Tic-Tac-Toe-game/README.md

 # Tic-Tac-Toe-game
-This is a web-dev project
+This is a web-dev project using Javascript,CSS and HTML.